StephMode/StephMode/readme.md

 This experience has constantly strengthened my interest over time.
 Thus I took on the challenge of learning web development by going through the comprehensive Web Development Bootcamp at <a href="https://www.neuefische.de/">neuefische</a>.

-Now, I'm on a mission to increase my knowledge and my toolbox by working on projects an being involved in the developer community.
+Now, I'm on a mission to increase my knowledge and my toolbox by working on projects an involving myself in the developer community.

 # My Projects